FAIRplus/the-fair-cookbook/content/recipes/infrastructure/gupri_matched.md

 ## Conclusion

-This recipe provided several options for generated globally unique persistent resolvable identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s.
+This recipe provided several options for generated globally unique persistent resolvable identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s.
-Furthermore, our audience can see how we used the w3id(URL_TO_INSERT_RECORD https://w3id.org/) service to generate the identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s for the recipes and how effective this is.
+Furthermore, our audience can see how we used the w3id(URL_TO_INSERT_RECORD https://w3id.org/) service to generate the identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s for the recipes and how effective this is.
-One has to bear in mind that the service works well for project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s like this one where the expected number of objects remains small.
+One has to bear in mind that the service works well for project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s like this one where the expected number of objects remains small.
 However, if scale-up is required and millions of GUPRIs are needed, a different service may be needed.

 ### What to read next?

-- {ref}`fcb-find-identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s`
+- {ref}`fcb-find-identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s`
 - {ref}`fcb-find-id-minid`
 - http://web.mit.edu/handle/www/purl-eval.html